How does rising atmospheric CO2 affect marine organisms?

 Of most immediate concern in such an experiment would be the effects of the ultra-high CO2 concentrations on root growth.
 Would they be toxic and lead to biomass reductions or even root death?
 The answer was a resounding no. After 45 days of growth at 10,000 ppm CO2, root dry weight was increased by about 37% relative to the dry weight of roots produced in bioreactors in equilibrium with ambient air, while it was increased by a lesser 27% after 45 days at 25,000 ppm CO2 and by a still smaller 9% after 45 days at 50,000 ppm CO2.
 Consequently, although the optimum CO2 concentration for ginseng root growth likely resides somewhere below 10,000 ppm, the concentration at which root growth is reduced below that characteristic of ambient air resides somewhere above 50,000 ppm, for even at that extremely high CO2 concentration, root growth was still greater than it was in ambient air.

-We further note, in this regard, that as the air's CO2 content continues to climb, ginseng and other medicinal plants will likely see the concentrations of their health-promoting substances naturally increased, leading to better human health the world over.
-This phenomenon, in fact, has likely already played a role (the magnitude of which is yet to be determined) in the huge lengthening of human life span that has occurred since the dawn of the Industrial Revolution, as described by Horiuchi (2000) and Tuljapurkar et al. (2000), during which time the air's CO2 concentration rose from something on the order of 280 ppm to its current value of approximately 390 ppm.
+It should be further noted, in this regard, that as the air's CO2 content continues to climb, ginseng and other medicinal plants will likely see the concentrations of their health-promoting substances naturally increased, leading to better human health the world over.
+This phenomenon, in fact, has likely already played a role in the huge lengthening of human life span that has occurred since the dawn of the Industrial Revolution, as described by Horiuchi (2000) and Tuljapurkar et al. (2000), during which time the air's CO2 concentration rose from something on the order of 280 ppm to its current value of close to 400 ppm.

 Another plant that serves as both a health-promoting food and a food delicacy (in China, Japan and Korea) is the brown seaweed Hizikia fusiforme, which was studied by Zou (2005), who collected specimens of it from intertidal rocks along the coast of Nanao Island, Shantou (China) and maintained them in glass aquariums in filtered natural seawater enriched with 60 µM NaNO3 and 6.0 µM NaH2PO4, where the plants were continuously aerated with either ambient air of 360 ppm CO2 or CO2-enriched air of 700 ppm CO2, while Zou measured the seaweed's relative growth and nitrogen assimilation rates, as well as its nitrate reductase activity.
 This work revealed that the slightly less than a doubling of the air's CO2 concentration increased the seaweed's mean relative growth rate by about 50%, its mean rate of nitrate uptake during the study's 12-hour light periods by some 200%, and its nitrate reductase activity by approximately 20% over a wide range of substrate nitrate concentrations.